On this page:

 EPA initiated a licensing reform program in 2010 to transform how we interact with business and ensure improved compliance.
 The program resulted in environmental licences that: are more accessible, set clear and standardised responsibilities for both the licence holder and EPA, and are outcome-focused.
 For more information, see Licensing reform 2010.

 EPA identified landfill licences as a priority in 2015–16.

 In consultation with the landfill sector, we developed a set of new landfill licence conditions.
 The implementation of these conditions onto landfill licences is under way.
 For more information on the landfill licence review, see Landfill Improvements Program.

 Following multiple internal and external consultations, EPA has updated its set of standard licence conditions.
 The updated conditions, as well as response to submissions received during the public consultation period can be found in this document (Word 142KB).

 The Licence management guidelines (publication 1322) have also been updated following a recent consultation on proposed changes.
 The guidelines clarify licence conditions and how to demonstrate compliance with them.
 The implementation of the updated standard conditions will not take place before November 2017.
-EPA’s response to the comments on this publication will be provided on this webpage shortly.
+EPA’s response to the comments on this publication can be found in this document (publication 1675).

 For more background information, watch the introductory webinar EPA ran on 16 February 2017.
 The webinar consisted of a presentation introducing the periodic reviews in more detail, a discussion of an example to demonstrate what reviewing standard conditions looks like, and 15 minutes of question time.